singhsatyam85-cloud/Business-Analyst-portfolio/README.md

 ## Note

 The PwC Forage documents are simulation-based learning outputs and are not claimed as professional employment experience with PwC.
+These documents are sample portfolio materials prepared for professional demonstration purposes.
+They should not be reused, copied, or redistributed without permission.